lucidlayer/traceform/traceform/vscode-extension/README.md

 1. **Port Conflicts**: If port 9901 is already in use, the extension will attempt to:
    - Check if the existing process is another Traceform server
-   - Use it if compatible; otherwise report the conflict
+   - Use it if compatible, otherwise report the conflict

 2. **Connection Issues**: Check the sidebar for logs.
 The client implements automatic reconnection with exponential backoff (5-60 seconds).